 A: Legitimate sweepstakes will never require you to send money to cover any fees or processing.
 If they are pressuring you with a deadline (which is usually very short) that is also a sign that the check is fraudulent.
 Did you even enter the lottery or sweepstakes?
 If you didn't, then it's fraudulent.

 If you received a notification from an email, was the email address something like Yahoo or Hotmail?
 Were there grammatical errors in the letter or email notifying you of your win?

-Most often the check will look legitimate.
-The maker and the bank listed on the check might also be legitimate, but this does not mean that they actually issued that check.
-This information should be confirmed.
+Most often, the check will look legitimate.
+The maker and the bank listed on the check might also be legitimate, but this doesn't mean they actually issued that check.
+You should confirm that information before depositing.

 Q: What steps are banks taking to protect their customers from check scams?

 A: When a customer deposits a check, the bank tellers are merely processing the checks and most often are not validating whether the check is legitimate.